-In addition to the list above, PHP agreements could include attending CME courses, having follow up assessments to determine return to work eligibility, and appropriate follow up with health care providers.
+In addition to the list above, PA PHP agreements could include attending CME courses, follow up assessments to determine return to work eligibility, and appropriate follow up with health care providers.

-*Some amendments could be made based on case-by-case basis to insure quality of treatment.
+*Some amendments could be made based on a case-by-case basis to ensure quality of treatment.

-While documentation is collected during the monitoring process, the PHP acts behinds the scene as an advocate to provide periodic reports on the participant’s behalf to designated parties.
-In doing so, participants receive support which could easily determine the likelihood of future practice.
-Moreover, the PHP is available to testify in hearings on the behalf of participants, if permission is granted.
+While documentation is collected during the monitoring process, the PA PHP acts behinds the scene as an advocate to provide periodic reports on the participant’s behalf to designated parties.
+In doing so, participants receive support that could easily determine the likelihood of future practice.
+The PA PHP is also available to testify in hearings on the behalf of participants, if permission is granted.

-Peer decision bodies that could receive program monitoring reports could include:
+Peer decision bodies that could receive program monitoring reports include: